apache/paimon/docs/content/how-to/cdc-ingestion.md

 * `--partition-keys` are the partition keys for Paimon table.
 If there are multiple partition keys, connect them with comma, for example `dt,hh,mm`.
 * `--primary-keys` are the primary keys for Paimon table.
 If there are multiple primary keys, connect them with comma, for example `buyer_id,seller_id`.
 * `--mysql-conf` is the configuration for Flink CDC MySQL table sources.
 Each configuration should be specified in the format `key=value`. `hostname`, `username`, `password`, `database-name` and `table-name` are required configurations, others are optional.
 See its [document](https://ververica.github.io/flink-cdc-connectors/master/content/connectors/mysql-cdc.html#connector-options) for a complete list of configurations.
 * `--paimon-conf` is the configuration for Paimon table sink.
 Each configuration should be specified in the format `key=value`.
 See [here]({{< ref "maintenance/configurations" >}}) for a complete list of configurations.
+Please use `table-default.key=value` to specify table options, otherwise the option will not be used to create the Paimon table.

-If the Paimon table you specify does not exist, this action will will automatically create the table.
+If the Paimon table you specify does not exist, this action will automatically create the table.
 Its schema will be derived from all specified MySQL tables.
 If the Paimon table already exists, its schema will be compared against the schema of all specified MySQL tables.

 This action supports a limited number of schema changes.
 Unsupported schema changes will be ignored.
 Currently supported schema changes includes: